-Article 12 of BME's Board of Directors Regulations states that the Chairman, as the Company's most senior institutional representative, has the highest power to represent it, on an institutional and on an individual basis and be the guiding force behind the Governance of the Company and the Group Companies.
+Article 12 of BME's Board of Directors' Regulations states that the Chairman, as the Company's most senior institutional representative, has the highest power to represent it on an individual basis and be the guiding force behind the governance of the Company and Group companies.
 He shall also promote the Board's functions of driving, directing and supervising the Company's ordinary business, and watching over the Board's responsibilities with regard to relations with shareholders and the markets.